Dallas Novakowski, Ph.D.

 As an academic

-I primarily investigate how social, cognitive, and emotional forces intersect to influence judgment and decision-making in consumer and organizational contexts.
-My current projects examine the impact of explanations on people’s reactions to algorithmic decisions, effects of inequality on risk-taking behaviors (e.g., gambling, consumption of security products), and the effects early traumatic events on substance abuse.
+I investigate how social, cognitive, and emotional forces intersect to influence judgment and decision-making in consumer and organizational contexts.
+My current projects examine people’s reactions to algorithmic decisions, and effects of inequality on risky behaviour (e.g., gambling, speculative investing, security consumption)

-I have also taught multiple undergraduate courses in Marketing across the University of Calgary’s Haskayne School of Business, as well as the University of Lethbridge’s Dhillon School of Business, with topics including Services Marketing and Buyer Behaviour.
+I have taught multiple undergraduate Marketing courses at the University of Calgary and the University of Lethbridge, covering topics such as Services Marketing and Buyer Behaviour.

 As a “hands-on” practitioner